Skip to main content

 fallow list --format json

 Always use --format json when agents run fallow.
-The JSON output is structured, machine-readable, and easy for LLMs to parse and reason about.
+JSON output is structured, machine-readable, and easy for LLMs to parse.
 The human-readable format works too, but JSON eliminates parsing ambiguity.

 Agent workflow examples